UPPMAX/programming_formalisms/docs/project/issues.md

     Note the related requirent R2: 'check that parameters are well-formed'

-!!! note "Issue 'R2: check that parameters are well-formed'"
+!!! note "Example issue 'R2: check that parameters are well-formed'"

     The requirements documentation states: